elastic/elasticsearch-specification/docs/behaviors.md

 ## OverloadOf

 Defines a class that is the "overload" version of a definition used when writing a property.
-A class that implements `OverloadOf` should have the exact same properties with the same types.
+A class that implements `OverloadOf` should have the exact same properties of the overloaded type.
-It can change if a property is required or not.
+You can change if a property is required or not and its type.
 There is no need to port the descriptions and js doc tags, the compiler will do that for you.

 ```ts